Hi there. I hope you're having a great day.

 Follow up on proposals that went cold

-The first is to follow up on proposals and opportunities that went cold in 2018.
+The first is to follow up on proposals and opportunities that went cold last year.
 Now this means that you set a proposal or you had several good meetings with prospects, but they never signed a contract for whatever reason.
-Maybe the prospect even gave you a "no." I've found that going back through your list of missed opportunities and reigniting conversations can generate some new deals for this year.
+Maybe the prospect even gave you a "no." I've found that going back through your list of missed opportunities and re-igniting conversations can generate some new deals for this year.
 If they were interested in talking to you in the past, they probably are interested in talking to you in the future.
 Depending on your sales cycle, you might even want to go back to 2017 or 2016 and look for lost opportunities there.
 This is a good time of year to reach out just to wish them a Happy New Year.
 Last week, I actually re-engaged a cold prospect from two years ago doing this very same thing.

 Document your sales process